Child sex ring: Prevalence

-Offenders and the mode of operation
+Offenders and mode of operation

 Child sex rings operate like pipelines.
 New members are regularly recruited, seduced, abused, and later 'dumped'.
 They often involve educational or recreational organizations where they can be recruited and seduced.
 The seduction often involves acts of kindness and giving gifts to the victims to lower their inhibitions and to gain their cooperation and trust.
 One of the factors that facilitates the recruitment of children is peer pressure from observing the behavior of other children participating in the ring.
 The offenders tend to be from a higher socio-economic background, as running a child sex ring requires high interpersonal skills and economic resources.
 It often means a financial loss for the offenders.